CAN RIDING MOUNTAIN BIKES MAKE YOU SMARTER?

-Ned Overend, who was the UCI Men’s XC World Champion in 1990, and a six-time national champion in the U.S., recalls now that he was on the Dean’s List when he was in junior college with a GPA of about 3.7.
-After that, he went to San Diego State and had a similar GPA of about 3.5.
+Ned Overend, who was the UCI Men’s XC World Champion in 1990, and a six-time national champion in the U.S., recalls that he was on the Dean’s List when he was in junior college with a GPA of about 3.7.
+After that, he went to San Diego State, where he had a GPA of about 3.5.
 Ned told us on February 7, 2022: “I was meeting last week with the president of Fort Lewis College about their cycling team, and the cycling team had the best GPA of any sport at the college.”

 [The full text of the paper describing the experiment on rats and their brains can be found in the study titled, “Physical exercise increases adult hippocampal neurogenesis in male rats provided it is aerobic and sustained,” which appeared in the Journal of Physiology and can be found on the United States government’s National Library of Medicine website: www.ncbi.nlm.nig.gov.]